Teoscar Hernández Player Props: Mariners vs. Guardians

-On Sunday, Teoscar Hernandez (on the back of going 0-for-2) and the Seattle Mariners face the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+On Friday, Teoscar Hernandez (coming off going 1-for-3) and the Seattle Mariners face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
 First pitch is at 4:10 PM ET.

 Teoscar Hernández Game Info & Props vs. the Guardians